Katie85/www.thecomfortcupboard.com.au/_posts/2021-04-04-shiny-happy-spread.md

   - REFINED SUGAR FREE
 author: Katie Smith
 ---
 My little girl had been talking about Nutella non-stop.
 She's never had it in her life and it doesn't live in our house so I have no idea why; or maybe that is exactly the reason why (the poor deprived child); so I came up with an alternative - cause that's what I do - but I also wanted to keep it nut free for a school lunchbox treat.
-It's super super easy and I'm definitely not reinventing the wheel but here is my version...
+It's super super easy and I'm definitely not reinventing the wheel but here is my version…

 #### INGREDIENTS&nbsp;